Manny P. here…

 TO CATCH A THIEF DESIRE

 Take a step back in time with a choice double feature of To Catch a Thief (with Grace Kelly and Cary Grant) and Desire (with Marlene Dietrich and Gary Cooper) at the Dryden Theatre, following a dinner in the café.
-The menu includes chicken Marsala with pasta, or beef stroganoff over rice, with crabcakes and assorted sides.
+The menu includes a choice of chicken marsala with pasta, or beef stroganoff over rice, with crabcakes and assorted sides.
 Gelato or popcorn are included.
 George Eastman is considered the Father of the Motion Picture, so this is an appropriate way to enjoy the final holiday of the season.

 For the last six-plus decades, classic and current film faire have found a home at this historic location.
 On January 2nd, the Dryden Theatre will close for two months for renovations.
 The original seats from their opening night in 1951 will be replaced.
 New carpet will be tacked down, and a fresh coat of paint will be applied to add new luster.
 For the first time, a digital projector will join the film projectors.
 The curators also plan on fastening a brand new wide screen.
 The familiar gold curtain that rises before each performance will stay.
 However, the concession stand will be removed.
 Cinema Paradiso is the final scheduled screening on New Year’s Day.

 The George Eastman House is located at 900 East Ave., and the doors will open at 5p.
 The cost for the stylish event is $25 per person.